spectrocloud/librarium/content/docs/06-integrations/00-minio.md

 import Tooltip from "shared/components/ui/Tooltip";

-# MinIO Operator Overview
+# MinIO Overview

 MinIO is a Kubernetes-native high performance object store with an Amazon S3-compatible API.
 Use MinIO to build high performance infrastructure for machine learning, analytics, and application data workloads.

-The MinIO Kubernetes Operator supports deploying MinIO tenants onto private and public cloud infrastructures, bare metal infrastructure, orchestrated environments, and edge infrastructure.
+MinIO supports deploying MinIO tenants onto private and public cloud infrastructures, bare metal infrastructure, orchestrated environments, and edge infrastructure.
 Each MinIO tenant represents an independent MinIO object store in the Kubernetes cluster.
 It supports one MinIO tenant per Namespace.

-The MinIO Operator extends the Kubernetes API to support deploying MinIO-specific resources as a tenant in a Kubernetes cluster.
+MinIO extends the Kubernetes API to support deploying MinIO-specific resources as a tenant in a Kubernetes cluster.

 The MinIO `kubectl minio` plugin wraps the Operator to provide a simplified interface for deploying and managing MinIO Tenants in a Kubernetes cluster through the `kubectl` command line tool.